-NOTE!
-Other types of mounting for the magnetic tape used for the LIMAX series such as mounting the tape to the guiding rail with tensioning weight or with dowel and tension spring on the shaft ceiling are not certified and must not be used!
+Other types of mounting for the magnetic tape used for the LIMAX series such as mounting the tape with dowel and tension spring on the shaft ceiling are not certified and must not be used!

-Further information on the ELGO mounting kits can be found in the chapter Accessories on page 42.
+Further information on the ELGO mounting kits can be found in the chapter Accessories on page 52.

-8.3.1 Mounting of the Tape along the Guiding Rail with Tension Spring
+8.3.2.1 Mounting of the Tape along the Guiding Rail with Tension Weight

 The magnetic tape is attached with a mounting kit at the top and the bottom of the shaft on a guiding rail.
-At the lower tape fixation a tension spring ensures the necessary stability of the suspended magnetic tape and prevents the tape from beginning to swing back and forth in the shaft.
+The lower tape fixation prevents the tape from swing back and forth in the shaft and for mounting the presence detector.